Empower farmers

 We work towards climate balance for all of us, by encouraging sustainable farming and making agroforestry a viable option for smallholder farmers in developing countries, all while enabling corporates to offset their carbon emissions.

-View our brochure online or or download our brochure in English, Spanish or French.
+View our brochure online or download it in English, Spanish or French.

 Coordinating with Acorn

-To realize our mission of supporting millions of smallholder farmers, we are looking for partners to join forces.
+To realize our mission of supporting millions of smallholder farmers, we're looking for partners to join forces.
 Collaborating with Acorn as a project coordinator is as straightforward as we can make it.
-We're here to help you and the farmers in the community you serve, after all.
+We're here to help our local partners and the farmers in the community they serve, after all.
 Here's how it works:

-Get in touch with one of our account managers; they'll explain next steps and expectations
+1. The local partner gets in touch with one of our account managers, who then explains next steps and expectations

-Gather information and fill out the required paperwork in our online portal; we’re committed to customer due diligence and will provide any support you need
+2. The local partner gathers information and fills out the required paperwork in our online portal; we’re committed to customer due diligence and will provide any support they need

-Serve as lynchpin between Acorn and local smallholder farmers, both to direct revenue streams and to facilitate communication
+3. They serve as linchpin between Acorn and local smallholder farmers, both to direct revenue streams and to facilitate communication

-Pay out farmers (at least 80% of the proceeds of CRU sales) and watch as your local community flourishes, from farm to family to neighborhood
+4. They pay out farmers (at least 80% of the proceeds of CRU sales) and watch as their local community flourishes, from farm to family to neighborhood

-For a more thorough explanation of our methodology, refer to the six steps detailed in the photographs below
+For a more thorough explanation of our methodology, please refer to the six steps detailed in the photographs.

 Remuneration

-Most of the carbon credit sales revenue flows back to you and the farmers you represent.
+Most of the carbon credit sales revenue flows back to local partners and the farmers they represent.
 We take a fixed 10% to cover our costs.
-As project coordinator, you're entitled to up to 10% as well.
+As project coordinator, the local partner is entitled to up to 10% as well.
 The remaining 80% is paid out to farmers, at least once a year.
 How much a CRU sells for depends on supply and demand, but we'll always charge a minimum of €20, to minimize financial risk for the farmers.

 Certification

-In order to ensure we're a good fit for one another, we have set up a certification process in conjunction with Plan Vivo.
-This proprietary protocol keeps the certification process accessible, transparent and reduces the costs and lead times of certification significantly.
+To ensure potential local partners are a good fit for us (and vice versa), we've set up a certification process in conjunction with Plan Vivo.
+This proprietary protocol keeps the certification process accessible and transparent and reduces the costs and lead times of certification significantly.

 Find out more